Halva and Keto Diet - Is It Keto-Friendly

 Total carbs: 17

 A standard Keto Diet recommends a net carb daily consumption of 20g - 30g.
 Of 17g of carbs per serving, halva provides 16 net carbs.
-So consuming a serving of halva, you will reach the limit of net carb in keto.
+So consuming a serving of halva will reach the net carbs limit in keto.

 Sugar-Free Keto Halva

 Although traditional halva is high in net carbs due to its sugar content, there are healthy and sugar-free alternatives to halva.
 These alternatives contain a tiny amount of net carbs, making them suitable for the keto diet.
 The ingredients are tahini, erythritol, and water.
-According to the International Food Information Council, erythritol (a type of carb that does not count toward net carbs) is a sugar alcohol with zero net carbs, and it is considered ket-friendly.
+According to the International Food Information Council, erythritol (a type of carb that does not count toward net carbs) is a sugar alcohol with zero net carbs and is considered keto-friendly.

 In the case of the keto diet, try sugar-free keto halva.

-Halva is not Ket-friendly due to its net carbs content.
-It is high in overall carbs and sugars, which means consumption of halva can kick you out of keto.
+Halva is not Keto-friendly due to its net carbs content.
+It is high in overall carbs and sugars.